-Behaviour and Ofsted (2012)
+Behaviour and Ofsted (2015 updated October 2017)

-The new Ofsted framework (2012) has a significant focus on behaviour and its impact on the learning environment.
+The Ofsted framework places a significant focus on behaviour and its impact on the learning environment.
 A spotlight is placed on low level disruption.
-A judgement of good is dependent on achieving the following:

-'Pupils' attitudes to learning are consistently positive and low level disruption is uncommon.'
+A judgement of Good for Behaviour & Safety is dependent on achieving the following: 'Pupils' attitudes to all aspects of their learning are consistently positive.
+These positive attitudes have a good impact on the progress they make'.